-For services that are covered by AvMed Medicare Access but are not covered by Medicare Part A or B: AvMed Medicare Access will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
-You pay your plan cost sharing amount for these services.
+For services that are covered by AvMed Medicare Access but are not covered by Medicare Part A or B: we will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+You pay your plan cost-sharing amount for these services.